MinecraftForge/Documentation/docs/networking/simpleimpl.md

     Be defensive when handling packets on the server.
 A client could attempt to exploit the packet handling by sending unexpected data.

+    A common problem is vulnerability to **arbitrary chunk generation**.
+This typically happens when the server is trusting a block position sent by a client to access blocks and tile entities.
+When accessing blocks and tile entities in unloaded areas of the world, the server will either generate or load this area from disk, then promply write it to disk.
+This can be exploited to cause **catastrophic damage** to a server's performance and storage space without leaving a trace.

-    If the client is sending a block position, a general rule of thumb is to only access blocks and tile entities if `world.isBlockLoaded(pos)` is true.
-This will stop the client from generating arbitrary chunks by sending arbitrary block positions.
+    To avoid this problem, a general rule of thumb is to only access blocks and tile entities if `world.isBlockLoaded(pos)` is true.

 Registering Packets
 -------------------